Calvary Community Church

 I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.

-That I am being sanctified and I am being sanctified in my behavior and God’s doing from the inside-out, not from the outside-in.
+I am being sanctified in my behavior, and God’s doing it from the inside-out, not from the outside-in.

 Also, maturity is characterized by the fruit of the Spirit.
-The fruit of the Spirit is easy to find out where it’s at in Scripture.
+The fruit of the Spirit is easy to find in Scripture.
 It’s in Galatians 5.
 That is,

 We are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming.